nasa/Common-Metadata-Repository/README.md

 that instance for local testing.
 The sections below contain instructions for running the CMR as a single process or as multiple processes.

+#### First Steps

+1. Ensure you have installed on your system the items listed above in the "Prerequisites" section.
+1. Download the Oracle JDBC `.jar` files into `./oracle-libs/support` by following instructions in `./oracle-lib/README.md`.
+(The CMR must have these libraries to build but it does not depend on Oracle DB when running locally.
+It uses a local in-memory database by default.)

 #### Using the `cmr` CLI Tool

 This project has its own tool that is used for everything from initial setup to